-Advantages Disadvantages • Milfoil weevils occur naturally in • Stocking and monitoring costs are high.
-Wisconsin. • This is an unproven and experimental • Likely environmentally safe and little risk treatment. of unintended consequences. • There is a chance that a large amount of money could be spent with little or no change in Eurasian watermilfoil density.
+Advantages Disadvantages • Milfoil weevils occur naturally in Wisconsin.
+Stocking and monitoring costs are high.This is an unproven and experimental • Likely environmentally safe and little risk of unintended consequences.
+1 1

 Wisconsin has approved the use of two species of leaf-eating beetles (Galerucella calmariensis and G. pusilla) to battle purple loosestrife.
 These beetles were imported from Europe and used as a biological control method for purple loosestrife.
 Many cooperators, such as county conservation departments or local UW-Extension locations, currently support large beetle rearing operations.
 Beetles are reared on live purple loosestrife plants growing in kiddy pools surrounded by insect netting.
 Beetles are collected with aspirators and then released onto the target wild population.
 For more information on beetle rearing, contact your local UW-Extension location.